eunaumtenhoid/confirmemail/README.md

-# Confirm e-mail
+# Confirm Email

 ## Installation

 Copy the extension to phpBB/ext/kinerity/knowledgebase

-Go to "ACP" > "Customise" > "Extensions" and enable the "Confirm e-mail" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Confirm Email" extension.

 ## License